 The Company signed a Letter of Intent granting the Kiwanda Group ("Kiwanda") a six-month exclusive option to acquire the Project in exchange for assuming mineral rights and community obligations that fell due during 2015.
-In the event that Kiwanda elects to complete its option, the Project will be transferred to a new company controlled by Kiwanda, which will grant Lara a net smelter returns royalty of 2% on any precious metals and 1% on any base metals or other minerals produced from the Project.
+In the event that Kiwanda elected to complete its option, the Project will be transferred to a new company controlled by Kiwanda, which will grant Lara a net smelter returns royalty of 2% on any precious metals and 1% on any base metals or other minerals produced from the Project.
 Kiwanda will also pay or transfer to Lara 30% of the proceeds upon a sale or transfer of the Project to a third-party.
-The exclusive option expired at year-end, but the Company continues to work with Kiwanda to find investors for Picha and to back an alliance to generate other copper targets.
+In May 2016, Lara granted a six month extension to allow Kiwanda to enter into a Letter of Intent with the Carajas Copper Company Limited ("Carajas").